 We are compelled to make the public aware of a growing problem in the state of Michigan.
-In 2019, we counted over 80 fake wildlife control names, in Google, posing as legitimate business' in SE Michigan.
-The names come and go, as Google catches on.
-However, there is a serious problem with false advertising & fraudulent reviews.
+In 2020, we counted numerous FAKE wildlife control names, in Google, posing as legitimate business' in SE Michigan.
+These names contain fraudulent reviews, posing as legitimate.
+There is a serious problem with false advertising & fraudulent reviews in this indistry.

 Paperwork from a different company than who you called initially.